ArunMichaelDsouza/bootstrap-football-homepage/README.md

 # bootstrap-football-homepage
-A minimal Bootstrap 3 Homepage for Football Lovers
+A minimal Bootstrap 3 one page Theme for Football lovers.
 > Fully Responsive

 ## Screenshots